"Auschwitz Rose" is the title poem of upcoming book by Michael R. Burch, with cover art by Mary Rae.

 back to the relative safety of West Germany, the U.S. military confiscated the

-pictures he’d taken of the Russian tanks, an action I found disconcerting.
+pictures he’d taken of the tanks, an action I found disconcerting.
 Why

 did they need the pictures of a tourist?

-Did we have any idea what the Russian tanks were capable
+Did we have any idea what the Russians were capable